-'We congratulate you on the splendid victory at Manila (great applause) and I may say also we have no fears as to the final outcome of the war.
-Although war is an evil thing in itself. it is probable that good will come out of this struggle.
-I think it may be an epoch-making war with you, and there nay be several things for your country to learn from it.
+We congratulate you on the splen did victory at Manila great applause) and I may say also we have no fears as to the final outcome of the war Although war is an evil thing in itself, it is probable that good will come out of this struggle.
+I think it may be an epoch-making war with you, and there may be several things for your country to learn from it.
 It may be that out of it will come a larger sense of your responsibility abroad among other nations.
-But whatever else comes from it, I sincerely trust that it will result in binding together into still closer fellowship our two nations.'
-At the close of his remarks, delegates and spectators arose as one man and vociferously cheered and applauded the happy hit made by the English writers, they have professional story-tellers.
-It is their art to interest their listeners with tales of love, and marvelous adventures, and hair-breadth escapes, and magic cures.
-There's a story of a wonderful medicine that has made thousands of cures that seemed almost magical, which every woman should read or hear.
-To have heard it or to read it, may save a wo-man her own life or that of her husband.
-The medicine is the discovery of Dr. R. V. Pierce, an eminent and skillful spe-cialist, for thirty years chief consulting physician to the great Invalids' Hotel and Surgical Institute, at Buffalo, N. Y. It is known as Dr. Pierce's Golden Medical Discovery.
+But whatever else comes from it, I sincerely trust that it will result in binding together into still closer fellowship our two nations.

+At the close of his remarks, dele gates and spectators arose as one man and veeiferously cheered and applaud ed the happy hit made by the English listeners with tales of love, and marvelous adventures, and hair-breadth escapes, and magic cures.
+There's a story of a wonder-ful medicine that has made thousands of ful medicine that has made thousands of cures that seemed almost magical, which every woman should read or hear.
+To have heard it or to read it, may save a woman her own life or that of her husband.
+The medicine is the discovery of Dr. R. V. Pierce, an eminent and skillful specialist, for thirty years chief consulting physician to the great Invalids' Hotel and Surgical Institute, at Buffalo, N. V. It is known as Dr. Pierce's Golden Medical Discovery.
+It makes the appetite hearty, the known as Dr. Pierce's Golden Medical Discovery.
 It makes the appetite hearty, the digestion perfect, the liver active, the blood pure and rich, the nerves steady, the brain clear and the body strong.
 It is the great blood-maker and flesh-builder.
-It cures of per cent. of all cases of consump-tion and diseases of the air-passages.
-It cures nervous diseases and is the best med-icine for overworked men and women.
-A woman may save her husband's life by keeping a bottle in the house, and getting him to resort to it when he feels out-of sorts.
+It cures of per cent. of all cases of consumption and diseases of the air-passages.
+It cures nervous diseases and is the best medicine for overworked men and women.
+A woman may save her husband's life by keeping a bottle in the house, and getting him to resort to it when he feels out-of-sorts.
 All men are heedless about their health.
 Medicines stores sell it.
-Doctor Pierce's reputation is world-wide, and his fellow townsmen, of Buffalo, N. Y., think so highly of him that they made him their congress, but his great representative in Congress, but his great love for his profession caused him to resign that honorable position that he might de-vote the remainder of his life to the relief
+Doctor Pierce's reputation is world-wide, and his fellow townsmen, of Buffalo, N. Y., think so highly of him that they made him their representative in Congress, but his great so highly of him that they made him their representative in Congress, but his great leve for his profession caused him to resign that honorable position that he might devote the remainder of his life to the relief and cure of the sick.

 Another good thing to have in the house is a vial of Dr. Pierce's Pleasant Pellets.
-They cure biliousness and constipation and never gripe.
+They cure biliousness and constipation and never gripe. and never gripe.

-THE BANK OF ANDERSON.
+THE BANK OF ANDERSON

 We Pay Interest on Time Deposits by Agreement.

-Capital - - - - \$165,000 Surplus and Profits - - 100,000 Total - - - - \$265,000 OFFICERS.
-J. A. Brock, President.
+Capital - - - - \$165.000 Surplus and Profits - - 100,000 Total - - - - \$265,000

+OFFICERS.

+J. A. BROCK, President.

 Jos.
-N. Brown, Vice-President.
+N. BBOWN, Vice-President.

 B. F. MAULDIN, Cashier.
 DIRECTORS.